© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Giant's Cave, Piercefield is a scheduled monument protected by Cadw under reference MM282.
 View the official record →

-The Giant's Cave at Piercefield is a Post Medieval cave feature located within the Piercefield estate in Monmouthshire, Wales.
+The Giant's Cave, Piercefield is a post-medieval artificial cave located within the Piercefield estate near Chepstow in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM282.

 The Giant's Cave, Piercefield dates from the post medieval/modern period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Giant's Cave, Piercefield is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM282.